 Scenario Exposure category 3 Risk acceptable

 Articles intended for dermal small-scale, all age-groups yes

+contact medium-scale, infants and toddlers no

-contact medium-scale, adults yes
+medium-scale, children and adults yes

-medium-scale, infant, toddler, child no

 large-scale, all age-groups no

 hand-to-mouth contact infant and yes

 toddler

 Articles intended for oral small-scale adults, children and yes

 contact toddlers

-Large-scale for infants no

-Large-scale for toddlers, children yes
+Large-scale for infants and toddlers, yes

-and adults
+children and adults

-Medium-scale use of non-textile polymers with direct skin contact shows unacceptable risks to infants, toddlers and children.
-Large-scale use shows risks for all age-groups.
-However, medium-scale use is acceptable for adults; as small-scale use is acceptable for all age-groups.
-Furthermore, hand-to-mouth contact from treated articles is acceptable for infants and toddlers.
-Large-scale use of polymers intended to be mouthed by infants shows unacceptable risks.
+Large-scale use of non-textile polymers with direct skin contact shows unacceptable risks for all age-groups.
+Medium-scale use shows unacceptable risks for infants and toddlers.
+However, the risk from medium-scale use is acceptable for children and adults; small-scale use is acceptable for all age-groups.
+Hand-to-mouth contact from treated articles is acceptable for infants and toddlers.